AI4Bharat/IndicTrans2/huggingface_inference/README.md

-# IndicTrans HF Compatible Models
+# IndicTrans2 HF Compatible Models

 In this section, we provide details on how to use our [IndicTrans2](https://github.com/AI4Bharat/IndicTrans2) models which were originally trained with the [fairseq](https://github.com/facebookresearch/fairseq) to [HuggingFace transformers](https://huggingface.co/docs/transformers/index) for inference purpose.
 Our scripts for HuggingFace compatible models are adapted from [M2M100 repository](https://github.com/huggingface/transformers/tree/main/src/transformers/models/m2m_100).